DylanRJohnston/dylanrjohnston.github.io/content/posts/rust-coq-opaque-types.md

 }
 ```

 What is the amount of space we need to leave on the stack when calling `clone()`?
 Well, it returns Self, which is whatever the type that implements clone is, so i32, i64, or String all take up different amounts of space on the stack so it's impossible for us to figure out how to layout the stack at compile time when we don't know the size of the type until runtime!
-This is what's known in rust as **Object Saftey**.
+This is what's known in rust as **Object Safety**.
 A trait that is **not** Object Safe contains methods with either its arguments or return values that do not have a constant size across all their possible implementations and therefore it is not safe to turn them into a **Trait Object** for dynamic dispatch.

 In addition to trait methods that return Self, trait methods involving generic arguments or return values are also not "object safe" because the generic methods cannot be monomorphised behind a dynamic dispatch as it brushes up against the halting problem trying to figure how many entries of the monomorphised method are required in the vtable.
 If you tried to populate the vtable with every possible type in your application for each generic method it would grow enormous!